pratikp2/C_plus_plus_programming/Interview Preperation/Operating System/3_OS_Concepts.md

     4. Round Robin

 CPU Scheduling: Scheduling Criteria
-There are many different criterias to check when considering the "best" scheduling algorithm, they are:
+There are many different criteria to check when considering the "best" scheduling algorithm, they are:

 1. CPU Utilization  :
     To make out the best use of CPU and not to waste any CPU cycle, CPU would be working most of the time(Ideally 100% of the time).